 The 2003 Kansas City voter mobilization experiment described in Chapter 3 is a cluster randomized design in which 28 precincts comprising 9,712 voters were randomly assigned to treatment and control.
 The study contains a wealth of covariates: the registrar recorded whether each voter participated in elections dating back to 1996.
 The dataset may be obtained at [Web address].

 Test the balance of the treatment and control groups by looking at whether past turnout predicts treatment assignment.
 Regress treatment assignment on the entire set of past votes, and calculate the sum of squared residuals.
 Use randomization inference to test the null hypothesis that none of the past turnout variables predict treatment assignment.
 Remember that to simulate the distribution of the SSR statistic, you must generate 1,000 random cluster assignments and calculate the SSR statistic for each simulated assignment.
-Judging from the p-value of this test, what does the SSR statistic seem to suggest about whether subjects in the treatment and control groups have comparable background characteristics?
-94 well
+Judging from the p-value of this test, what does the SSR statistic seem to suggest about whether subjects in the treatment and control groups have comparable background characteristics? the p-value from this test is 0.94, which is well over the 0.05 threshold of statistical significance.
+The implication is that the treatment and control groups are somewhat imbalanced in terms of background characteristics, but the degree of imbalance is not strong enough to call into question the integrity of the randomization procedure.

 Regress turnout in 2003 (after the treatment was administered) on the experimental assignment and the full set of covariates.
 Interpret the estimated ATE.
 Use randomization inference to test the sharp null hypothesis that experimental assignment had no effect on any subject’s decision to vote.
+In contrast to the ambiguous difference-in-means estimates presented in the text of this chapter, the estimates obtained when controlling for covariates strongly suggest a positive ATE.
+(Note that the ATE in this context refers to the effect of assignment to treatment.)
+The estimated ATE is 0.056, implying that assignment to treatment caused subjects’ probability of voting to increase by 5.6 percentage points on average. the one-tailed p-value obtained from randomization inference is just XXX.

 When analyzing cluster randomized experiments with clusters of varying size, one concern is that difference-in-means estimation is prone to bias.
 This concern also applies to regression.
+In order to sidestep this problem, researchers may choose to use the difference-in-totals estimator in equation (3.24) to estimate the ATE.
+Estimate the ATE using this estimator. the difference-in-totals estimate is 0.054, suggesting that assignment to treatment increased turnout by an average of 5.4 percentage points.

+Use randomization inference to test the sharp null hypothesis that treatment assignment had no effect, using the difference-in-totals estimator. the one-tailed p-value obtained from randomization inference is just 0.21, which does not allow us to reject the sharp null hypothesis of no effect.

-In order to sidestep this problem, researchers may rescale the dependent variable and compare difference-in-totals.4 For example, when analyzing the Kansas City experiment, create an outcome variable that is the difference between a subject’s turnout (1 = vote, 0 = abstain) and their average rate of turnout in all past elections.
-Using this rescaled outcome variable, find the difference in total votes.
+The difference-in-totals estimator can generate imprecise estimates, but its precision can be improved by incorporating information about covariates.
+Create a new outcome variable that is the difference between a subject’s turnout (1 = vote, 0 = abstain) and the average rate of turnout in all past elections.
+Now, using this “differenced” outcome variable, reestimate the ATE using the difference-in-totals estimator. the difference-in-totals estimate is now 0.049.

-Use randomization inference to test the sharp null hypothesis that treatment assignment had no effect on the rescaled difference-in-totals.
+Use randomization inference to test the sharp null hypothesis that treatment assignment, using the``differenced” difference-in-totals estimator. the one-tailed p-value obtained from randomization inference is just 0.011, which leads us to reject the null hypothesis.